My main article today looks at the decision by Barclaycard to close its two IHG Rewards Club credit cards.

 For most people, the obvious move will be to one of the two replacement IHG Rewards Club cards issued by Creation.
 There are, however, many other Visa and MasterCard products out there.
 I thought it was worth quickly running through the alternatives to the IHG cards.

-Bear in mind, during this process, that you may be better with a cashback card, the most generous of which is currently the AA FuelSave Credit Card.
-This card is free in the first year and offers 0.5% cashback on all spending, 2%-4% cashback on fuel purchases and – in year one – free AA breakdown cover.
-The representative APR is 22.4% variable.
+Bear in mind, during this process, that you may be better with a cashback card, the most generous of which is currently the ASDA Cashback Credit Card.
+This card is free and offers 0.5% cashback on all spending in ASDA vouchers.
+The representative APR is 19.9% variable.

 Avios and non-IHG Rewards Club hotel cards:

 I am bundling the Avios and hotel cards together because most people have both an Avios account and an account with the major hotel chains and may be ambivalent between them when it comes to points earning.

 Best sign-up bonus (free card): Hilton Honors Platinum Visa

 EVERYONE who reads HFP should get this card – although, as you can now only get the bonus once, you need to time it right.
 It is issued by Barclaycard, so if you had trouble being accepted whilst you held the IHG cards, you shouldn’t have a problem after 26th April.